RosettaCommons/documentation/internal_documentation/RosettaMembrane-Framework-Overview.md

 Last Modified: 2/12/2013

 ## About
-Much of Rosetta by default, is oriented for modeling soluble proteins.
-In previous, there are a few applications which use the membrane scoring function (Yarov-Yaravoy et al. 2006); membrane _ab initio_, relax, and comparative modeling.
-However, much of these do not provide a generic framework for modeling membrane protein conformation, kinematics, and scoring together.
-This makes it challenging to model membrane proteins and develop new modeling protocols in Rosetta.
+By default, much of Rosetta is oriented for modeling membrane proteins.
+In previous, there have been a few applications that use the membrane scoring function (Yarov-Yaravoy et al. 2006); membrane _ab initio_, relax, and comparative modeling.
+However, many of these protocols do not provide a generalizable approach to modeling membrane protein conformation and kinematics.
+This creates significant barriers to further developing protocols for modeling membrane proteins in Rosetta.

-The **RosettaMembrane Framework** provides a generalized framework for modeling membrane proteins in Rosetta.
-It is not an application, but a foundation for modeling of membrane proteins in existing and future protocols.
-Below is an overall landscape of the membrane protein framework:
+The **RosettaMembrane Framework** provides a generalized framework for modeling membrane proteins.
+The framework is not an application; but provides the necessary components for modeling membrane protein conformation, topology, embedding, and kinematics.
+The framework also handles the large amounts of required data via the Resource manager and Below is an overall landscape of the membrane protein framework:

 [[/internal_documentation/basic_structure_mpframework.png]]